Feast of Trumpets – Yom Teruah

 Peh פ – A Mouth means ‘to speak.’

-Resh ר – A Head means ‘what is most important.’
+Resh ר – A Head means ‘the highest authority.’

-The Hebrew word picture for shofar: Consume the binding, speaking what is most important.
+The Hebrew word picture for shofar: Consume the binding, speaking the highest authority.

 The Shofar Blasts